mrleongalaxyum/kod-modbus/docs/index.rst

 Those services are:

-- ModBus TCP slave that simulates and end device
+- ModBus TCP slave that simulates an end device
 - A python script that writes simulated data into the slave
 - InfluxDB timeseries database for storing states and persistence
 - Grafana for drawing interactive and visually pretty graphs from DB queries